Michael White (psychotherapist): Career

+Personal life and death

+White was married to Cheryl White until 2006, when the couple separated.
+They had one child together.

+He died in San Diego on April 4, 2008 from a heart attack at age 59.

 Work

 Influences

 While early influences included those of systems theory and cybernetics (Gregory Bateson), White's main work drew on a wide range of sources, including literary theory (Jerome Bruner), cultural anthropology (Clifford Geertz, Barbara Myerhoff, Victor Turner), non-structuralist psychology (William James, Lev Vygotsky) and French critical / post-structuralist philosophy (Jacques Derrida, Gilles Deleuze and Michel Foucault).

 Theoretical and practice innovations

 Key therapeutic ideas developed by White include 'externalizing the problem', commonly summarised as 'the person is not the problem, the problem is the problem'; 're-authoring' the dominant stories of people's lives; and the idea of 'double-listening' to accounts of trauma: not only the accounts of trauma itself, but how people have responded to trauma.

 Key practices of narrative therapy and 'maps' of narrative practice include: